vivek-booshan/cs220-sp23/assign/hw3.md

 The input file will be passed in as the first argument to the program.
-If you run the program without specifying an input file, you must print an error and return a non-zero value from main.
+If you run the program without specifying an input file, you must print an error message and return a non-zero value from main.

 The first line of the input file will contain a number `n` indicating the number of words in the file.
 If the first line is not a valid number,